GRCDEV/ArduSim/help/development.md

 Now follow commands needed to coordinate each protocol with ArduSim:

 * `void setNumUAVs(int)`.
 A protocol may need to change the number of running UAVs on the same machine when performing a simulation.
-This method may be used in the configuration dialog of the protocol.
+This method may be used in the configuration dialog of the protocol for that purpose.
 For example, if the protocol needs to load missions for the multicopters, it can reduce the number of simulated UAVs if the number of missions loaded is lower than expected (i.e. protocol *MBCAP*).
 * `int getNumUAVs()`.
 This method returns the number of UAVs that are running on the same machine, 1 when running on a real UAV or many when performing a simulation.
 * `void getArduSimRole()`.
 It returns an integer that represents the role of the current ArduSim instance, it is, if it runs in a real multicopter, a simulation, or as a PC Companion.
 You can compare this value with Tools.MULTICOPTER, Tools.SIMULATOR, and Tools.PCCOMPANION to decide what to do depending on the role of ArduSim.
 * `long getIdFromPos(int)`.
 All the internal variables of ArduSim are stored as arrays of length the number of multicopters running on the same machine (1 in a real UAV).
-This function provides the identifier used for the UAV given the position in the array (0 in a real UAV).
+This function provides the identifier used for the UAV given the position in the array (always 0 in a real UAV).
 When performing a simulation, the ID is always the position in the array, but in a real multicopter it returns a unique ID based on the MAC address.
 The inverse function is not available as it is useless (on a real UAV the position in array is always 0, and in simulation the position and the ID are equal).
 * `void setProtocolConfigured()`.
 This function must be used when the protocol configuration dialog is closed to inform ArduSim that it can continue, opening the main window.
 * `void waiting(int)`.
 Wrapper method to make the current Thread wait for a period of time.